polyaxon/polyaxon/site/docs/intro/automation/executing-hooks.md

 > **Note**: This section of the tutorial can only run on Polyaxon EE and Polyaxon Cloud.

-Hooks are a simpler abstraction than a DAG, and allows to trigger post-done component, like sending notifications or triggering a logic in response to the final state of an operation.
+Hooks are a simpler abstraction compared to a DAG.
+It allows to trigger post-done operations, like sending notifications or triggering a logic in response to the final state of an operation.
-You can use any component as a hook, as long as it's registered in the public component hub or a private hub in your organization.
+You can use any component as a hook, as long as it's registered in the public component hub or in a private hub in your organization.

 ## Using the public components

-Polyaxon provides several public components where the main purpose if to be used as a hook, like notifiers, for instance you can notify a slack channel about the state of your jobs:
+Polyaxon provides several public components where the main purpose is to be used as a hook, like notifiers.
+For instance you can notify a slack channel about the state of your jobs:

 ```yaml
 hooks: